Guptilious/banglejs-tvremote-webserver/README.md

 2. Ensuring that your TV is turned on, run the below commands:

+        sudo apt install python3.10-venv
         python3 -m venv venv
         ./venv/bin/pip install git+https://github.com/florianholzapfel/panasonic-viera.git
         ./venv/bin/pip install aiohttp
         ./venv/bin/python3 key.py

-3. Enter in the pin shown on the TV into the terminal prompt.
+4. Enter in the pin shown on the TV into the terminal prompt.
 You should now have a file (`tv_credentials.json`) with your tv creds included, which will be used by the wider project.

 ## npm install dependancies
 Provided`package.json` is present in your folder, you can run the below for dependancies: